 Hospitals must bill all outpatient surgery charges for the specified surgeries using revenue code "490" - Ambulatory Surgery Care.
 All other charges associated with the surgery (for example, observation, labs, radiology) must be billed on the same claim form as the Ambulatory surgery charges.
 The only revenue code that will be paid will be the flat rate fee for the Ambulatory Surgery.
 The current payment rate for groupings can be found on the Louisiana Medicaid web site.
 The most appropriate CPT/HCPCS code for the surgical procedure must be entered in Form Locator 44 on the UB-04 claim form.
 Only one CPT/HCPCS code may be entered in the field.
-A list of the surgical procedures is provided on the Louisiana Medicaid web site (see appendix B).
-These same surgical procedures may be performed on an inpatient basis and must be prior authorized if performed on the first or second day of the inpatient stay when medically necessary.
-Refer to 25.5, Pre-certification and Admission section for further information.
+A list of the surgical procedures is provided on the Louisiana Medicaid web site (see Appendix A).
+NOTE: When more than one surgical procedure is performed on the same date of service, only the primary surgical procedure will be paid.
+The CPT/HCPCS code for the primary surgical procedure must be entered in Form Locator 44 on the UB-04 form.